ika-rwth-aachen/mqtt_client/README.md

 docker run --rm --network host eclipse-mosquitto mosquitto_pub -h localhost -t "pingpong/primitive" --repeat 10 --repeat-delay 1 -m 69
 ```

-If everything works as expected, the second terminal should print a message at 1Hz, while the fifth third terminal should print two different messages at 1Hz.
+If everything works as expected, the second terminal should print a message at 1Hz, while the third terminal should print two different messages at 1Hz.

 ### Launch